This review is sponsored by Sellfy. We do not allow our advertisers to influence the rankings, however.

 Sellfy Templates and Design

-Until November 2021 Sellfy did not have a theme store.
-They’ve recently added a theme store, located in the Store Customizer.
+Sellfy has a theme store, located in the Store Customizer.
 You can preview the themes before you choose the one you want to use on your website.
 Once you click Apply, you must click Publish before your theme will be live.

 At release, Sellfy offers five theme options: